Kosaka Smelting & Refining Kosaka Line

 The Kosaka Smelting & Refining Kosaka Railway (小坂製錬小坂鉄道, Kosaka Seiren Kosaka Tetsudō) was a 22.3 km Japanese freight railway line in Akita Prefecture, Japan, operated by Kosaka Smelting & Refining (小坂製錬, Kosaka Seiren).
 The line operated between Ōdate Station in Ōdate and Kosaka Station in Kosaka.
-Opened in 1908, passenger services operated until 1994, but freight operations were suspended from April 2008, and the line closed in 2009.
+Opened in 1908, passenger services operated until 1994.
+The line operated as freight-only until suspension in April 2008, followed by a full closure of the line in 2009.

 Rolling stock

 In later years, the line's locomotive fleet consisted of three Class DD10 centre-cab diesel locomotives (numbered DD11 to DD13) built in 1962, three Class DD130 centre-cab diesel locomotives (numbered DD131 to DD133) built between 1967 and 1968, and one Class DD13 centre-cab diesel locomotive built in 1967 and purchased from the former Katakami Railway in 1988.

 Freight trains were hauled by pairs of DD130 diesel locomotives, with triple-heading used on up trains over the steeply-graded section between Kosaka and Shigenai.